 TwoVenture Game is a classical 2D Point&Click Adventure.
 The player takes on the role of a samurai who finds himself in a strange place, and attempts to find his way back home.
 The game is filled with silly references to different franchises and is almost more of a tech demo than a proper game, as I spent most of my time on designing the engine, rather than the game.

 This game is the result of the Semester Task in my third semester at cologne game lab, and I worked on it alone.

 The task was to create a Point&Click adventure using only C++, SFML, and tinyXML.
 I learned all of these things within one semester and applied them in the game to my best efforts, and I am very satisfied with the outcome!

-Q® (“QR”) is a Collectible Card Game / Outdoor Card Hunting Experience for mobile devices.
+Q® (“QR”) is a Collectible Card Game / Outdoor Card Hunting Experience for android.
 It features an original card game with a corporate theme, faction VS faction metagame, and physical-space card hunts.
 You are recruited by one of the eight corporations as an area manager to increase your corporation’s profits and public appearance.
 Win card games against players from other corporations to increase your corporation’s power.
 Team up with other players of your faction to find powerful cards to add to your decks, and become the megacorp to rule the world.

 Q® was the third Semester Project I did in the CGL (Nov 30th 2016 – Feb 2nd 2017).
 I worked with Andreas Gefken, Caterina Böhm, Matthias Siegel, Owen Franke, and Sarah Engelhardt on this.